hipikat/chippery/README.rst

 **NB: This project is 'pre-alpha'. :)**

-**Short version:** Chippery makes the deployment and configuration of WSGI_ web apps a breeze, for production and development.
+**Short version:** Chippery makes the configuration and deployment of WSGI_ web applications a breeze, for production and development.

 .. _WSGI: http://en.wikipedia.org/wiki/Web_Server_Gateway_Interface

 **Long version**: Deployment of modern web stacks just `isn't as easy as it used to be`_.
-Chippery is a componentised set of Salt_ formulas, capable of setting up the WSGI-based web stack you need to serve sites in production - or development configurations as close to production as you'd like.
+Chippery is a componentised set of Salt_ formulas, capable of setting up the WSGI-based web stack you need to serve sites in production, or in development configurations as close to production as you'd like.

 .. _isn't as easy as it used to be: https://twitter.com/pypikat/status/433788221449707520
 .. _Salt: http://www.saltstack.com

-For simple web projects you probably won't have to touch a single configuration file.
+For simple web projects you probably won't have to touch a single service configuration file.
 Given a fresh VM and a small project definition, Chippery can:

 - Set up Pyenv_, so your projects can use any Python version
 - Install Virtualenv_ and Virtualenvwrapper_